smartcloudsol/hub-for-wpsuiteio/readme.txt

 Documentation: [WP Suite – Docs](https://wpsuite.io/docs/)

+== Free and Premium Usage Notice ==

+All WPSuite.io plugins works fully offline and provides all core functionality without any registration or subscription, but optional premium features become available only after connecting your WordPress site to your WP Suite workspace.

+This connection uses a secure, frontend-only JavaScript authenticator (via AWS Amplify Authenticator) and never exposes any private keys or credentials on the server.

+All premium or billing-related interactions happen **client-side**, using standard **AWS Amplify** and **Stripe Elements / Checkout** components.

+No external PHP code is loaded or executed, and no payment data ever passes through your WordPress installation.

 == Installation ==

 1. Upload the plugin files to `/wp-content/plugins/hub-for-wpsuiteio` or install directly from the WordPress plugin directory.